bham-carpentries/2019-01-16-bham_shell-novice/_episodes/01-intro.md

 Next we see the output that our command produced.
-In this case it is a listing of files and folders in a location called `/` - we'll cover what all these mean later today.
+In this case it is a listing of files and folders in a location called `/` - we'll cover what all these mean later.
 Those using a macOS might recognize the output in this example.

 Finally, the shell again prints the prompt and waits for you to type the next command.